-Casa Nuestra Winery (meaning “our house”) was founded in 1979 (with a small production of Chenin Blanc and Grey Riesling as their first commercial vintage) and is located on a 40-acre property located on the west side of the northern Silverado Trail.
+Casa Nuestra Winery (meaning our house in Spanish) was founded in 1979 (with a small production of Chenin Blanc and Grey Riesling as their first commercial vintage) and is located on a 40-acre property on the west side of the northern Silverado Trail.
 Small lots were produced in 1978 and 1979 but some were not commercially viable and were never released.
 The old ranch style farmhouse called the Douglas House (dates from the 1890s) was painted yellow for so many years until the exterior was painted to a much darker color in 2015.
 The physical winery (built in 1978) is located slightly further west on the gravel driveway.
-The winery and grounds are like a throwback to a different time where where wineries were functional and not flashy.
-Compared to visiting other more busy wineries in the valley, your heart rate drops several octaves simply by pulling off of the Silverado Trail onto their gravel driveway.
+The winery and grounds are like a throwback to a different time where where wineries were functional and the hospitality spaces not flashy.
+One’s heart rate drops several octaves simply by pulling off of the Silverado Trail onto their gravel driveway.

-For reference, Casa Nuestra is located just south of and across from Chateau Boswell.
-This is a small family owned winery and their total case production is only about 1500 cases.
+For reference, Casa Nuestra is located just south of and across from Chateau Boswell Winery.
+This small family-owned winery produces limited production wines – usually around 1,500 cases per year.
 All grapes for their wines come from their estate vineyard.

-Founder, Gene Kirkham is a former civil rights attorney in San Francisco (law degree from UC Berkeley in 1970) who also goes by the nickname, Happy Farmer) mother Ellis Kirkham first purchased property in the Napa Valley in 1955 (in Oakville) to use it as a summer getaway destination from the cool days in San Francisco.
+Founder, Gene Kirkham is a former civil rights attorney in San Francisco (law degree from UC Berkeley in 1970) who also goes by the nickname, Happy Farmer) mother, Ellis Kirkham first purchased property in the Napa Valley in 1955 (in Oakville) to use it as a summer getaway destination from the cool days in San Francisco.
 The property was originally planted to a number of mixed varietals in the 1920’s including remarkably some Muscatine vines (only Spiriterra in the Napa Valley produces commercial wines from this variety).
 For 25 years Casa Nuestra sold estate grapes to the Napa Valley Co-op based in St. Helena (now the location of HALL Winery).
-The Kirkham’s finally sold their Oakville vineyard in the 1990’s but before doing so they planted a number of cuttings, grafted them to roostock and then planted them on their St. Helena property.
+The Kirkham’s finally sold their Oakville vineyard in the 1990’s but before doing so they collected a number of cuttings, grafted them to roostock and then planted them on their St. Helena property.